ShirleyWuu/rust-cal-BMI/README.md

-# rust-new-project-template
+# BMI calculator
-A good starting point for a new Rust project
+A simple BMI calculator in rust.

 ## References